commercionetwork/commercionetwork/docs/README.md

 * In one day, 72,000,000.
 * In one year, 26,280,000,000.

 The nominal estimate is based on a single message in a transaction (4K weight).
-Two MsgShareDocument messages in the same transaction weigh approximately 7K (3.5k per message), and more messages in a transaction will have a  even less per message weight.
-Other message types roughly weigh:
+Two MsgShareDocument messages in the same transaction weigh approximately 7K (3.5k per message), and more messages in a transaction will have a  even little less less per message weight.
+Other types of messages weigh roughly:

 * send 5K
 * receipt 4K